Nevenall/Shift-X/System/01 Basics.md

 ### Danger Clocks

-The GM can use a clock to represent a progressive danger, like suspicion growing during a seduction, the proximity of pursuers in a chase, or the alert level of guards on patrol.
+The GM can use a clock to represent a progressive danger, like suspicion growing during a conversation, the proximity of pursuers in a chase, or the alert level of guards on patrol.
 In this case, when a complication occurs, the GM ticks one, two, or three segments on the clock, depending on the consequence level.
 When the clock is full, the danger comes to fruition—the guards hunt down the intruders, activate an alarm, release the hounds, etc.

 ### Racing Clocks

 Create two opposed clocks to represent a race.
-The PCs might have a progress clock called “Escape” while the constables have a clock called “Cornered.”
-If the PCs finish their clock before the constables fill theirs, they get away.
-Otherwise, they’re cornered and can’t flee.
-If both complete at the same time, the PCs escape to their lair, but the hunting officers are outside!
+The PCs might have a progress clock called “Cornered” while the villain has a clock called “Escaped.”
+If the PCs finish their clock before the villain fills their's the PCs have their quarry cornered so the villain can't escape.
+Otherwise, the villain has escaped for now.
+If both complete at the same time, the villain escape to their lair, but the PCs are right outside!

 You can also use racing clocks for an environmental hazard.
-Maybe the PCs are trying to complete the “Search” clock to find the lockbox on the sinking ship before the GM fills the “Sunk” clock and the vessel goes down.
+Maybe the PCs are trying to complete the “Search” clock to find the blackbox on a sinking airliner before the GM fills the “Sunk” clock and the vessel goes under.

 ### Linked Clocks

 You can make a clock that unlocks another clock once it’s filled.
 For example, the GM might make a linked clock called “Trapped” after an “Alert” clock fills up.
-When you fight a veteran warrior, she might have a clock for her “Defense” and then a linked clock for “Vulnerable.”
+When you fight an alien warrior, she might have a clock for her “Defense” and then a linked clock for “Vulnerable.”
 Once you overcome the “Defense” clock, then you can attempt to overcome the “Vulnerable” clock and defeat her.
-You might affect the “Defense” clock with violence in a knife-fight, or you lower her defense with deception if you have the opportunity.
+You might affect the “Defense” clock with violence in a fight, or you might lower her defense with deception if you have the opportunity.
 As always, the method of action is up to the players and the details of the fiction at hand.

 ### Mission Clocks

 The GM can make a clock for a time-sensitive mission, to represent the window of opportunity you have to complete it.
-If the countdown runs out, the mission is scrubbed or changes—the target escapes, the household wakes up for the day, etc.
+If the countdown runs out, the mission is scrubbed or changes—the target escapes, the bomb goes off, etc.

 ### Tug-of-war Clocks

-You can make a clock that can be filled *and* emptied by events, to represent a back-and-forth situation.
-You might make a “Revolution!” clock that indicates when the refugees start to riot over poor treatment.
+You can make a clock that can be filled *and* emptied to represent a back-and-forth situation.
+You might make a “Fight Back!” clock that indicates when them mutants start to riot over poor treatment.
 Some events will tick the clock up and some will tick it down.
-Once it fills, the revolution begins.
-A tug-of-war clock is also perfect for an ongoing turf war between two crews or factions.
+Once it fills, the mutants start taking decisive actions against a authorities.
+A tug-of-war clock is also perfect for an ongoing conflict between two factions.

 ### Long-term Project